anyretak/TicTacToe/README.md

 # TicTacToe
 Tic tac toe (vanilla Javascript)

-Basic two player tic tac toe game.
+Basic two player tic tac toe game with scores.
+The grid can be adjusted to any size by setting the size variable (the default is 3x3).
-Future additions will include score keeping and possibility to play against computer at various difficulties.
+Future additions will include possibility to play against computer at various difficulties.

 ### Change log:
 (13/02)